From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation: Evaluation of the Uncovered Skill Set

-Across the perturbation, we obtained two complementary findings: varying the number of factors indicates that an eight-factor solution captures the data without over- or under-fitting, whereas deleting data (models or tasks) shows that this eight-factor space is remarkably stable.
-Specifically, under-extraction collapsed or blended the least-important skills (principal angles \(>\!43^{\circ}\) for the least-important skills), whereas over-extraction merely produced extra, near-orthogonal axes while the original factors rotated by at most \(26^{\circ}\).
-By contrast, with 30 \% of models removed, every factor re-emerged with low alignment error (\(<14^{\circ}\), s.d.\!\(<8^{\circ}\)); the strongest-loading tasks and corresponding skill names remained stable across all five subsamples.
-Likewise, in leave-one-task-out runs, factors rotated by at most \(2.4^{\circ}\).
-Together, these results confirm both the necessity of the eight-factor solution and its robustness to realistic data perturbations.
-In \cref{sub:resAttRobust} we provide the full set of robustness results.
+Across perturbation analyses, two complementary findings emerge: varying the number of factors confirms that the eight-factor model captures the data without over- or under-fitting, while removing data (models or tasks) shows that this space is remarkably stable.
+Specifically, under-extraction (\(k=6,7\)) caused skill merging or loss (principal angles \(43^\circ\!-\!60^\circ\)), whereas over-extraction (\(k=9,10\)) produced redundant, near-orthogonal axes while the eight core factors rotated by at most \(26^\circ\).
+When 30\% of models were removed, every factor re-emerged with low alignment error (\(<14^{\circ}\), s.d.\!\(<8^{\circ}\)), and leave-one-task-out runs yielded minimal rotation (\(\le 2.4^\circ\)).
+Together, these results confirm that the eight-factor solution captures a set of distinct, stable capabilities and remains robust to realistic data perturbations.

+Together, these results confirm that the eight-factor solution captures a set of distinct, stable capabilities and remains robust to data perturbations.